cap-js/docs/java/change-tracking.md

   }
 </style>

-As of CAP Java 2.7.0, the change tracking feature is available.
 The feature tracks the changes of all modifying operations executed via CQN statements which are indirectly triggered by the protocol adapters or directly by a custom code.
 Changes made through the native SQL, JDBC or other means that bypass the CAP Java runtime or that are forwarded to the remote services are not tracked.

-## Enabling change tracking
+## Enabling Change Tracking

 To use the change tracking feature, you need to enable it in the `pom.xml` file of your service by adding the following dependency: